 Rate limits allow you to throttle access to your API resources.
 You can configure different limits for separate developer segments through the use of application plans.

-Once you have rate limits in place, these limits will control the responses a developer receives when they make authorization request calls to the 3scale back end.
+Once you have rate limits in place, these limits will control the responses a developer receives when they make authorization request calls to 3scale’s backend.

-If you do not have an application plan defined yet, create one first.
-Otherwise, select the plan you want to set rate limits for and click edit.
+If you don’t have an application plan defined yet, create one first.
+Otherwise, select the plan you want to set rate limits for and click “edit”.

 Now that you have your rate limits defined, the following will happen:

 - If you have alerts configured, the new limits will be used to decide when notifications are sent.